Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cats may be solitary creatures but even they need love and affection.
 This is especially true when they are scared.
 During the ride to the vet, talk softly to your cat.
 Your voice may be just the thing your pet needs to find some relief in the situation.
 Once you’re at the vet, you can increase the loving attention by softly petting your cat during the visit if you aren’t interfering with the vet’s examination.

-Another way to help your cat prepare for a stressful situation is cat calming sprays.
-These sprays use pheromones to help calm your cat and give them a sense of peace.
-Each of these sprays works differently.
+Another way to help your cat prepare for a stressful situation is a calming cat pheromone spray, such as Feliway Classic spray.
+These synthetic pheromones mimic a cat mother’s pheromones to help calm your cat and give them a sense of peace.
 Make sure to read the information that comes with your spray to learn how long it takes the spray to take effect and how long it will last afterward.

 You may also be interested in: